pvdz/preval/tests/cases/free/free_loops/if_try.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_shift
+- (todo) access object property that also exists on prototype? $array_push
+- (todo) can try-escaping support this expr node type?
+CallExpression
 - (todo) should parseInts not be transformed to symbols?
-- (todo) inline computed array property read

 ## Globals